Outreach: Workshops, Programs, Presentations, and Consultations

 All workshops are offered virtually through Zoom at this time.

-Signature Programs:
+CAPS Signature Programs:

 CAPS offers a number of programs and activities each academic year that highlights mental health themes, issues, and/or awareness days to help increase mental health literacy at UCF.
-Click HERE above to learn more about:

 If you are interested in learning more about the presentations CAPS offer, check out our Available Presentation list.
 If you are interested in having one of our clinicians facilitate a presentation, help with a tabling, conduct an interview, or respond to a crisis, complete the Request an Outreach form (see below).
 A member of our staff will contact you within 24-72 hours.

-Please note: Due to an increase in direct clinical services, we may not be able to fulfil all requests for outreach during the end of the semester (usually the last month).
+Please note: Due to an increase in direct clinical services, we may not be able to fulfill all requests for outreach during the end of the semester (usually the last month).
 Please know that we will make recommendations for other campus offices that may be able to assist.
 We do not offer outreach services on the weekends or past 6pm during the week unless we are responding to a crisis situation.
 In addition, In order to give our staff enough time to schedule and prepare the presentation, 3 weeks’ notice is required.

 If you attended an Outreach event, please complete this Evaluation Form: Click here